faasouza/MoLE-EN/README.md

        https://doi.org/10.3390/app11052040

 # Description
 The MoLE-EN can be used to derive the MoLE-Lasso and MoLE-RR as well.
 The usage is descripted below.
+You can also run the script below from demo_MoLE.m

 # Source Code
 The source code presents the main class for MoLE-EN.
 The source code is provided in Matlab format.
 The usage is quite simple.
 Below an example that runs on an artifical dataset with two irrelevant variables.